1. Home

 The second of the October debates was held at Quincy, on the Mississippi River in western Illinois.
 Riverboats brought spectators from Hannibal, Missouri, and a crowd of nearly 15,000 assembled.

-Lincoln again spoke of slavery as a great evil.
+Lincoln again spoke of the institution of enslavement as a great evil.
 Douglas railed against Lincoln, terming him a "Black Republican" and accusing him of "double-dealing."
-He also claimed Lincoln was an abolitionist on a level with William Lloyd Garrison or Frederick Douglass.
+He also claimed Lincoln was anti-enslavement activist on a level with William Lloyd Garrison or Frederick Douglass.

 When Lincoln responded, he mocked accusations from Douglas "that I want a Negro wife."